Designing custom mega menus

 - Go to Panel 2.
 Customize the styles of the “Features” Rectangle so that it appears selected and the “Tour” Rectangle appears unselected.
 Customize the content in the sub-menu as preferred, and repeat this step for Panel 3, changing the selected and unselected menu option styles respectively.

 - Next, we’ll add events to allow the user to switch between menu options.
 Go to Panel 1 of the Dynamic panel and select the “Tour” Rectangle.
-Go to the Events palette and add an “On Mouse Over” + “Set Active Panel” event, selecting Panel 1 as the panel to be set as active.
+Go to the Events palette and add an “On Mouse Enter” + “Set Active Panel” event, selecting Panel 1 as the panel to be set as active.

-- Back in the Canvas and still in Panel 1, select the “Features” Rectangle and add an “On Mouse Over” + “Set Active Panel” event, selecting Panel 2 as the panel to be set as active.
+- Back in the Canvas and still in Panel 1, select the “Features” Rectangle and add an “On Mouse Enter” + “Set Active Panel” event, selecting Panel 2 as the panel to be set as active.

 - Repeat for the “Pricing” Rectangle, setting Panel 3 as active.